bmlt-enabled/crouton/readme.txt

 == Changelog ==

 = 3.11.9 =
+* Gracefully handle scenarios when there are no format descriptions returned for a specific language.
 * Responsive overflow fixes on some elements.
+* Added support `croutonjsdebug=1` querystring parameter for disabling minification for croutonjs.

 = 3.11.8 =
 * Fixed another edge case where meetings on the current day could be sorted incorrectly.